What are the programs objectives?

 What are the reporting/administration expectations?

-You will be expected to maintain regular contact with club executives and have regular contact with State Talent Managers to identify and monitor talent.
+You will be expected to maintain regular contact with club executives and engage with High Performance staff and State Talent Managers to identify and monitor talent.

-Clubs will need to provide the ACA with two (2) invoices: one at the start of the season coinciding with the induction/development session and the second at teh conclusion of the season.
+Clubs will need to provide the ACA with two (2) invoices: one at the start of the season coinciding with the start of the season and a second at the conclusion of the season.

-Mid and post-season reporting will need to be completed by a club official and/or the ACA Member at the instruction of the ACA's Program Manager.
+Mid and post-season reporting will need to be completed by a club official and the ACA Member at the instruction of the ACA's Program Manager.

 When will I receive payment and what are my obligations?

-The fees are paid in two equal instalments to the club, the first will coincide with an induction/development process at the start of the season.
-The second payment will be at the conclusion of the season subject to the satisfactory completion of roles and reporting and the provision of valid tax invoices.
+The fees are paid in two equal instalments to the club.
+One payment at the start of the season and a second payment will be paid at the conclusion of the season subject to the satisfactory completion of roles and reporting and the provision of valid tax invoices.

 If the Club is required by law to make any superannuation contributions in respect of any amounts payable under this Contract, the Club will make these payments at the times and in the manner required by applicable legislation.
 You acknowledge and agree that these superannuation contributions form part of the Fees.